 W3C Mobile Friendly Checker

-Lets move on to W3C.
-Firstly I wouldn’t take all W3C errors to head or stress to much about small errors. it is a know fact that W3C are precise and extremely dramatic when it comes to world coding standards and they do target all mobile browsers, old and new.
+Let’s move on to W3C.
+Firstly I wouldn’t take all W3C errors to head or stress too much about small errors. it is a known fact that W3C is precise and extremely dramatic when it comes to world coding standards and they do target all mobile browsers, old and new.
 Whereas Googles mobile friendly Tool targets more modern browsers, like touch screen phones that are more compatible when it comes to displaying scripts.

 The W3C mobile checker displays more detail than the Google mobile checker, even complaining about missing alt text and coding errors which I assume is already part of Googles crawling signals.